ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 Labeled responses allow a much simpler way to correlate using a single id attached to a client request and repeated by the server in its response.

+Additionally, labeled responses allow bouncers with multiple connected clients to direct query responses (such as WHOIS) to the correct recipient.

 ## Architecture

 ### Dependencies